SAI-CHARAN-JAKKULA/FaultTolerant-raft-key-value-store/README.md

 - [x] Log Replication
 - [x] Log Persistence

-Passed all the test cases of Lab 2.
+Passed all the test cases.
 Test result is shown as below:

 ```
 Test (2A): initial election ...